 The Argentineans, it would seem, should have had the spiritual advantage.
 With a pope in the Vatican, and a fan or two even dressed up like the Holy Father, the match taking place in some of the most Catholic territory outside of Rome, you might think some blessing would have been ambient.
 As the game ended Christ the Redeemer was lit up in rainbow colors and the Germans held the trophy high.
 Perhaps this is just grousing coming from a guy who’s lost as many times as I have, but it seemed that there could have been a bit more bonhomie on the part of those who managed to make their way to the final for what was, throughout, a very tight game.
 Perhaps they were just exhausted, but a smile for the camera might have gone a long way.
 They only lost by one.

 During the match, as the director chose scenes of Christ the Redeemer, the announcers could be heard saying, “shouldn’t we be watching the game?”
 A profound, yet utterly human reversal of the usual evangelical trope of keeping one’s eyes on Jesus.
 But the millions around the world tuned in were not interested in Rio’s most famous landmark; rather, they wanted to see what was happening down on the ground, in real time.
 Heaven has its place, no doubt, but it should not interfere with matters of worldly importance.
 For many, some sociologists tell us, sports serves the function of religion.
 While extremely fit men run themselves to exhaustion, a kind of worship is taking place down on the field.
 Looking up to the icon on the hill, it is crucial to remember that it is just a game.

-Posted in Civil Religion, Current Events, Just for Fun, Popular Culture, Posts
+Posted in American Religion, Current Events, Just for Fun, Popular Culture, Posts

 Tagged Argentina, Brazil, Christ the Redeemer, Germany, sports, sports and religion, World Cup